 All trials had an 8-week baseline period, during which patients were required to have at least 8 partial-onset seizures.
 The baseline period was followed by a 12-week treatment period.
 There was no titration period in these studies.
 Study 1 compared doses of BRIVIACT 50 mg/day and 100 mg/day with placebo.
 Study 2 compared a dose of BRIVIACT 50 mg/day with placebo.
 Study 3 compared doses of BRIVIACT 100 mg/day and 200 mg/day with placebo.
 BRIVIACT was administered in equally divided twice daily doses.
 Upon termination of BRIVIACT treatment, patients were down-titrated over a 1-, 2-, and 4-week duration for patients receiving 25, 50, and 100 mg twice daily BRIVIACT, respectively.

-Table 5: Percent Reduction in Partial-Onset Seizure Frequency
+Table 6: Percent Reduction in Partial-Onset Seizure Frequency over Placebo (Studies 1, 2, and 3)

 |Percent Reduction Over Placebo (%)|